-Safe Ppedestrian/ cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/- 40m) 49.5.57 Building Coverage The total maximu a.
-Scretion is stricted to: Building dominan ce; Design and integration of landscapin g; The traffic effects associated with the additional building coverage.
+Safe Ppedestrian/ cycle crossing of State Highway 6 ea of Howards Drive intersection at the location shown on th Structure Plan as Key Crossing (+/- 40m)

+49.5.57 Building Coverage RD

+The total maximum ground floor area of all buildings is 500m 2 .
+Discretion is restricted to:

+a.
+Building dominan

+ce;

+b.
+Design and

+integration

+of landscapin

+g;

+c.
+The traffic effects

+associated with the additional

+building

+coverage.